Tender wagging care

 A series of tests and procedures are used to diagnose childhood liver cancers, including hepatoblastoma.
 Initially, your child's doctor will perform a thorough physical exam.
 If this raises concern about a tumor in the liver, the doctor may want to run certain diagnostic tests, such as:

 - Serum tumor marker test.
-This blood test measures two substances that tumor or other cells release in response to tumors: a protein called alpha-fetoprotein (AFP) and a hormone called beta-human chorionic gonadotropin (beta-hCG).
+This blood test measures two substances released by tumor cells or other cells in response to tumors: a protein called alpha-fetoprotein (AFP) and a hormone called beta-human chorionic gonadotropin (beta-hCG).
 High levels can indicate liver cancer, as well as other types of cancer and noncancerous liver tumors.

 - Complete blood count (CBC).
 This blood test measures the numbers of different blood components, including red and white blood cells.
 Abnormal counts can be a sign of disease.